Asabeneh/30-Days-Of-Python/old_files/readme.md

 - 3 % 2 = 1 => which means finding the remainder
 - 3 // 2 = 1 => which means removing the remainder

 Lets change the above mathematical expressions to code.
-The python shell has opened and lets write a comment at the very beginning of the shell.
+The python shell has been opened and lets write a comment at the very beginning of the shell.
 A _comment_ is a part of the code which is not executed by python.
 So we can leave some text in our code to make our code more readable.
 Python does not run the comment part.
 A comment in python starts with hash(#) symbol.
 This is a how you write comment in python